EFanZh/Graphviz-Preview/README.md

 - [ ] Support previewing source containing multiple graphs.
 - [ ] Design a better icon.
 - [ ] Apply [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) to webview.
-- [ ] Support specifing a command-line array for the “dotPath” configuration so that we can use a wrapper for the “dot” program.
+- [ ] Support specifying a command-line array for the “dotPath” configuration so that we can use a wrapper for the “dot” program.

 ## Known issues

 - After saving an untitled file, the preview becomes invalid.
 - When the zoom ratio is too large, the graph may be at a wrong position.

+## FAQ

+- Q: How do I change the layout engine?
+  - A: Graphviz Preview doesn’t support changing the default layout engine for now, but you can add `layout = <engine>` to your source code which has the same effect.